 Operational excellence is achieved in a business when all of the employees are able to see how value flows to a customer and fix a problem in that flow when one arises.
 Basically, is the company performing its tasks seamlessly so that the customer is satisfied?
 Can the employees notice problems and take it upon themselves to get said problems fixed?
 That is operational excellence.
 We will provide examples of organizations displaying operational excellence, so you have a road map to improve your organization.

-Companies that have trained their employees to achieve operational excellence have a team in which every person knows their role and the importance of their individual contributions.
+Companies that have trained their employees to achieve operational excellence have a team in which every person knows their role and the importance of their or individual contributions.
 How are they beneficial to the team as a whole?
-When the responsibilities of their role encounter a problem, how are they going to fix it without having to involve and/or wait for a manager to do it for them?
+When the responsibilities of their position encounter a problem, how will they fix it without having to involve and/or wait for a manager to do it for them?

 Operational excellence means that the manager is able to focus on big-picture operations instead of the day-to-day tasks for which their employees are responsible.
 This means that profit and efficiency are at their highest levels on both ends: where the employees are producing or delivering services, and at the managerial level, where the manager can focus on development and innovation.

 Lean, Six Sigma, and Kaizen: Three Ways to Achieve Operational Excellence

 Companies that achieve organizational excellence often choose one of three methodologies: Lean, Six Sigma, and Kaizen.

 Lean in business means a company that works without any extra waste or unproductive processes holding it back.
 This must be achieved systematically, however.
 A company cannot just alter processes willy-nilly without knowing why or how certain ones affect profitability and efficiency.

 If you want to achieve lean, you need to reduce waste by making more with less.
 Waste comes in seven forms: mistakes, overproduction, overprocessing, transportation of product, motion, inventory, and wait time.